 BIO / PROFILE

 Shalini’s past work experience includes research and policy positions at the Department of Energy’s Argonne National Laboratory, the Kiel Institute for the World Economy in Germany, and the Izaak Walton League of America’s Energy Program.
-A former governor appointee to the Minnesota Next Generation Energy Board, Shalini has served as co-Chair of the Headwaters Foundation for Justice Board of Directors and on the founding leadership team of the Midwest Environmental Justice Network.
+A former governor appointee to the Minnesota Next Generation Energy Board, Shalini has served as co-Chair of the Headwaters Foundation for Justice Board of Directors, on the board of Environmental Justice Advocates of Minnesota, and on the founding leadership team of the Midwest Environmental Justice Network.
 Prior to starting her consulting work, Shalini was the co-founder and executive director of the Center for Earth, Energy and Democracy, an environmental justice research and policy organization.
 As a co-facilitator of the City of Minneapolis Environmental Justice Working Group, her work helped develop the city's groundbreaking 2013 Climate Action Plan – which established Minneapolis' first environmental justice focused Green Zones Initiative.

 She is committed to arts-based, culture-shifting organizing strategies, having worked with numerous community of color led arts groups, including Aniccha Arts, Ananya Dance Theatre, RLM Arts, Zenteotl Project and Line Break Media on collaborative projects related to environmental justice.
 She was a 2019 contributing author to the Walker Art Center's Fourth Wall magazine publication and is currently working on a book series through the Loft Literary Center’s Mirrors and Windows program.
 She holds a BA in the Geophysical Sciences from the University of Chicago and a Masters in Environmental Management from Yale University.
 Shalini lives in Minneapolis, Minnesota with her husband, two sons, mother, and a community of friends and extended family.
 Website: